Two Generals' Problem: Illustrating the problem

-The first general may start by sending a message "Attack at 0900 on August 4."
+The first general may start by sending a message: "Attack at 0900 on August 4."
 However, once dispatched, the first general has no idea whether or not the messenger got through.
 This uncertainty may lead the first general to hesitate to attack due to the risk of being the sole attacker.

 To be sure, the second general may send a confirmation back to the first: "I received your message and will attack at 0900 on August 4."
-However, the messenger carrying the confirmation could face capture and the second general may hesitate, knowing that the first might hold back without the confirmation.
+However, the messenger carrying the confirmation could face capture, and the second general may hesitate, knowing that the first might hold back without the confirmation.

 Further confirmations may seem like a solution—let the first general send a second confirmation: "I received your confirmation of the planned attack at 0900 on August 4."
 However, this new messenger from the first general is liable to be captured, too.
-Thus it quickly becomes evident that no matter how many rounds of confirmation are made, there is no way to guarantee the second requirement that each general is sure the other has agreed to the attack plan.
+Thus, it quickly becomes evident that no matter how many rounds of confirmation are made, there is no way to guarantee the second requirement that each general is sure the other has agreed to the attack plan.
 Both generals will always be left wondering whether their last messenger got through.

 Proof

-For deterministic protocols with a fixed number of messages

 Because this protocol is deterministic, suppose there is a sequence of a fixed number of messages, one or more successfully delivered and one or more not.
 The assumption is that there should be a shared certainty for both generals to attack.
 Consider the last such message that was successfully delivered.
 If that last message had not been successfully delivered, then one general at least (presumably the receiver) would decide not to attack.
 From the viewpoint of the sender of that last message, however, the sequence of messages sent and delivered is exactly the same as it would have been, had that message been delivered.
 Since the protocol is deterministic, the general sending that last message will still decide to attack.
 We've now created a situation where the suggested protocol leads one general to attack and the other not to attack—contradicting the assumption that the protocol was a solution to the problem.